Photon rings and shadows of Kerr black holes immersed in a swirling universe: The spacetime and its properties

 \section{The spacetime and its properties}

 The metric tensor describing the KBHSU can be generated by applying an Ehlers transformation on a Kerr black hole seed solution within the Ernst formalism \cite{Astorino:2022aam}.
-In Boyer-Lindquist coordinates, it reads \cite{Astorino:2022aam}~:
+In Boyer-Lindquist coordinates, it reads \footnote{This is the metric as given in the auxiliary files provided with \cite{Astorino:2022aam}.}~:

 where the functions $\mathcal{F}$ and $\omega$ are expressed as a second-order series in the swirling parameter $j$ as follows~:

 with

 and abbreviations